2010 Superleague Formula season

 The 2010 Superleague Formula season was the third Superleague Formula championship.
 The series was rebranded "Superleague Formula by Sonangol", due to a two-year deal that began in the previous season.
 The first race of the season was on 4 April at Silverstone and it finished on 24 October at Navarra after a series record of 12 race weekends in all.

 The series' prize fund was increased to €5 million, with the championship-winning team winning €1 million.
 Superleague Formula teamed up with The NewsMarket to distribute video content to 25,000 global media outlets in over 190 countries throughout the season.
 Ex-Formula One and WTCC driver Tiago Monteiro praised Superleague Formula by saying he was "pretty impressed with what they've done so far".

 R.S.C.
-Anderlecht, run under Azerti Motorsport with driver Davide Rigon, were made champions, but only after the last Super Final of the last event of the season.
+Anderlecht, run under Azerti Motorsport with driver Davide Rigon, won the championship, but only after the last Super Final of the last event of the season.
 It was R.S.C.
 Anderlecht's first series title but the second for Rigon, who won the title with Beijing Guoan in 2008.